 Looking for a periodontist?
 Advanced gum disease (periodontal disease) is a condition that involves heavy tartar deposits below the gumlines.
 Removing this buildup is essential to prevent damage to the bone and tissue structures that stabilize your tooth.
 Otherwise, the gums can detach, and bone is lost.

-During a deep cleaning (also called a “periodontal scaling and root planing”), we will thoroughly numb the area being cleaned to prevent any discomfort.
+During an SRP, we will thoroughly numb the area being cleaned to prevent any discomfort.
 Then, one of our Registered Dental Hygienists will use an ultrasonic cleaning device to lift away the calcified deposits.

 Once the root has been smoothed, it is possible for the gums to reattach to the tooth, creating a healthier oral environment.